benshell/RunTrains/server/README.md

 2. Setup your local computer/server running this app with a static IP.

-3. Setup port forwarding on your home router to forward port 443 (https) to the local static IP of your server with a destination PORT of your choosing (something over 1000).
-I'll use 4430 for the remained of this guide.
+3. Setup port forwarding on your home router to forward port 443 (https) to the local static IP of your server with a destination PORT of your choosing.
+    I'll use the default 443 for the remainder of this guide.

 4. Install nginx:<br>
     `sudo pacman -Sy`<br>